ran0027/twitter-sentiment-analysis/README.md

 ## Data Understanding

-I used ~8000 tweets from SXSW directed towards Apple, Google and Android ([sourced from Crowdflower](https://data.world/crowdflower/brands-and-product-emotions).)
+I used ~8000 tweets from SXSW directed towards Apple, Google and Android <a href="https://data.world/crowdflower/brands-and-product-emotions" target="_blank">sourced from Crowdflower</a>.)

 Ultimately, a classifier was built using only those tweets which were classified as having a sentiment of "positive emotion" or "negative emotion".
 As illustrated by the bar chart below, this is an imbalanced classification problem.